langiocn/EPINTLM/README.md

 ## 2. Feature Extraction

 Before running the command below, make sure to edit the input file paths (FASTA, BED, and label files) for the specific cell line you want to evaluate in `feature_extraction/seqgendataset.py`.
+This script will generate processed `.pt` files and save them into the `./data/` directory for use in model testing.

 ```bash
 python ./feature_extraction/seqgendataset.py